frankxie7/Chroma_Chameleon/README.md

 3. Add a paint refill station -- Frank
 5. Add a progress bar for filling in goal areas -- Alex
 6. Add a percentage to tell how much paint is left, increase paint bar size -- Beilin
+7. Improvement on class organization, Put the creation of Spray and Bomb both in either PhysicsController or GameplayController (currently in separate classes). -- Brian
-7. Integrate avaliable art assets
+8. Integrate avaliable art assets